Hofls/useful-info/gitlab.md

     * `Repository` => `Settings` => `Repository` => `Protected Branches` => `Allowed to merge - Maintaners`
 * No one is allowed to push to protected branch (master/develop)
     *  `Repository` => `Settings` => `Repository` => `Protected Branches` => `Allowed to push - No one`

 ## `.gitlab-ci.yml`
-* fail pipeline if commit name is wrong
+* Fail pipeline if commit name is wrong
     ```
     check-commit-name:
       stage: build